How to Compare Home Insurance

-Coverage E - Liability: this protects you in case you accidentally hurt someone else or their stuff.
+Coverage E - Liability: this protects you against a personal liability lawsuit.
 I'd suggest a minimum liability coverage of $300,000.
-As a rule of thumb you should try to keep this coverage greater than your net worth.
+As a rule of thumb, you should try to keep this coverage higher than your net worth.
 If you have more than $500,000 in assets, it is a no-brainer to add an umbrella policy.

-- Personal Property Replacement Cost - make sure you get new stuff instead of used stuff in a claim event
+- Personal Property Replacement Cost - make sure you get new belongings instead of depreciated items in a claim event

 - Mold Coverage - always excluded by default

-- Flood Insurance - always excluded by default
+- Flood Insurance - still excluded by default

 3.)
 Deductibles: many policies have one deductible, though be sure to check if there is a separate deductible for wind/hail damage or damage from a hurricane.